 The monastery of Panagia Chrisoskalitissa is located 72km south of Chania, very close to the magnificent lagoon of Elafonissi.
-It operates as a nunnery and reminds of a fortress, perched on a 35m high rock with boundless sea views.
+It reminds of an imposing fortress, perched on a 35m high rock with boundless sea views.

 The temple has two aisles dedicated to the Virgin Mary and the Holy Trinity.
 The exact date of the establishment of the monastery is unknown.
-Near Chrisoskalitissa there was the monastery of St. Nicholas, which operated during the Turkish Period.
-On the beach, next to the monastery, a small fishing village of the Middle Minoan period has been found.
+Near Chrisoskalitissa there was the monastery of Saint Nicholas (Agios Nikolaos), which operated during the Turkish Period.
+On the beach, next to the monastery, a small fishing village of the Middle Minoan period has been identified.

-According to the tradition, here were buried in 1527 the rebels George and Peter Kantanoleon, for whom the Cretans Weddings were written Zambelios.
+According to the tradition, here were buried in 1527 the rebels Georgios and Peter Kantanoleon, for whom the Cretans Weddings were written by Zambelios.

 - 1637: The monastery is mentioned in the Venetian census of the monasteries as Panagia Gounoskalitissa.
 The church is built inside the rock.